-Starting your tax prep before December 31st can make your life way less stressful—especially if you own a business and plan to claim deductions.
+Starting your tax prep well before the deadline can make your life way less stressful—especially if you own a business and plan to claim deductions.

 If you want to get a head start on your taxes this year, follow our guide to getting your business ready for tax season:

 Step 1: Get your bookkeeping in order

 Without updated books, you can’t file your taxes.
 Here’s what you need to do before tax season hits to get your books in shape.

 Make sure all of your business transactions are recorded properly

 Screwing up your taxes because of a missing or erroneous transaction can be stressful—but also easily avoidable.

 Make sure you’re recording all of your business transactions in your general ledger, and that you’re categorizing each transaction as accurately and consistently as you can.
 If you’re paying a developer to build an app for your Cat Cafe, for example, don’t record it as an “investment” one month and a “marketing expense” the other.
 Be consistent.

 If you use double-entry accounting, make sure that your books are balanced—that is, that the sum of all the credits is equal to the sum of all debits.